cultuurnet/apidocs/projects/authentication/docs/client-identification.md

 You can specify your client id in requests to these APIs in two ways.

+## Requirements

+-  A client id.
+See [requesting client credentials](./requesting-credentials.md) how to obtain one.

 ## Via header

 You can specify your client id as an `x-client-id` HTTP header.
 For example on Search API 3: